THE POLISH AIR FORCE STANDARD

 At the end of the war, there was no freedom for Poland, only the exchange of Nazi occupation for an imposed Soviet regime, and Wilno itself had become part of the Soviet Union.
 Some Polish airmen returned home, only to find themselves tried and imprisoned as traitors.
 Most stayed in the west and the Standard was placed in the Polish Institute and Sikorski Museum in London until such time as Poland should be free again.

 In 1992, after the fall of communism in Poland and the first free elections, the Standard was at last returned to Poland.
 It was handed back to the Polish Air Force, in Piłsudski Square, in front of the tomb of the Unknown Soldier, in the heart of Warsaw.
-The Standard is now kept in the Hall of Traditions at the Polish Air Force College at Dęblin.
+The Standard, being too fragile for future parading, is on display at the Polish Air Force Museum, Dęblin.

-The replica Standard is now kept in the Polish Lounge at RAF Northolt, as part of the Polish Exhibition, and is paraded at the annual ceremony at the Polish Air Force Memorial at Northolt, and at other commemorative events.
+The replica Standard is now part of the Polish Air Force exhibition at the Battle of Britain Bunker, Uxbridge, and is paraded at the annual ceremony at the Polish Air Force Memorial at Northolt, and at other commemorative events.